 by Jan Herman

-Malcolm Mc Neill‘s spellbinding memoir Observed While Falling, about his seven-year collaboration with William S. Burroughs on an unfinished graphic novel centered on the Mayan death god Ah Pook, is so lucid, the insights so penetrating, that I feel an irresistible temptation to quote lengthy passages from it.
+Malcolm Mc Neill‘s spellbinding memoir Observed While Falling chronicles his seven-year collaboration with William S. Burroughs on an unfinished graphic novel that centered on the Mayan death god Ah Pook.
+It is so lucid, the insights so penetrating, that I feel an irresistible temptation to quote lengthy passages from it.
 I will try to restrain myself.
 Suffice to say, the theme that weaves the astonishing details of this memoir into an absorbant fabric of arcane phenomena may be summarized in a single word: “entanglement.”
-Or as Burroughs once put it, ”The purpose of writing is to make it happen.”
+Or as Burroughs once put it, “The purpose of writing is to make it happen.”

 Just how an event or a situation or a person is written into reality is easier to demonstrate than to explain.
 Like physicists who require abstruse equations to explain “quantum teleportation,” Mc Neill must resort to the ancient Mayan theory of time, which “existed entirely as a reservoir of confirmation,” to pin down the concept.
 But he demonstrates over and over through clarifying anecdotes, just as physicists have in experiments, that the phenomenon of entanglement exists.